tomas-langer/helidon-conference/README.md

 There are two options:
 1. Compile using local installation of GraalVM
 2. Compile using docker image into a docker image

+_To use `native-image`, please comment out JAX-RS client usage in our SE application - Jersey client is currently
+    not supported with `native-image`_

 We will use the second approach.
 Start in the directory of the SE service: